-Comco offers Repair Kit for its customers who prefer to do their own maintenance.
+Comco offers a Repair Kit for its customers who prefer to do their own maintenance.
 This kit contains the parts and instructions needed to keep your MicroBlaster in top condition.

-MicroBlaster Tune-up Kit (MB1440) replace all normal wear points in your MicroBlaster.
+MicroBlaster Tune-up Kit (MB1440) replaces all normal wear points in your MicroBlaster.
+Your dual tank MicroBlaster requires two (2) kits.